 The laboratory of Dr. George Weiner investigates new approaches to cancer immunotherapy.
 He also serves as the Director of the Holden Comprehensive Cancer Center and Principal Investigator of the Iowa / Mayo Lymphoma Specialized Program in Research Excellence (SPORE).
 His research focuses in the following areas.
+His research is also funding by a translational grant from the Leukemia and Lymphoma Society.

 Mechanisms of action of anti-tumor monoclonal antibody therapy.
 A number of mechanisms have been identified as contributing to the anti-tumor monoclonal antibodies.
 Dr. Weiner is exploring the relative role of these mechanisms of action and how they interact in vitro, in animal models and in clinical trials.